VidyaSource/comparison-shopping/README.md

 ##Instructions

-Just download the files and add them to your favorite Java editor.
-Follow along with the tutorial [video](https://www.youtube.com/channel/UC24LVc8Bb65SF6LW-SLog9A) or play with the code yourself to try different ideas.
-The project uses [Gradle](http://www.gradle.org/) to be editor-agnostic.
+Just download the files and view them in your favorite editor.
+Follow along with the tutorial [video](https://www.youtube.com/channel/UC24LVc8Bb65SF6LW-SLog9A), or play with the code yourself to try different ideas.
-If you want to run the code, either get your editor to execute the *gradle* command or do it yourself by navigating to the top-level directory and simply typing "gradle" at the prompt.

 Although not strictly necessary for the focus of this tutorial, you do need Java 7 running on your machine for the code to work out of the box.
-If you insist on running with Java 5 or 6, modify the first line of the *main* method in *ComparisonShopper.java* to replace the diamond with the more verbose generic collection instantiation.
+If you insist on running with Java 5 or 6, modify the first line of the *main* method in *ComparisonShopper.java* to replace the diamond with the more verbose [generics](http://docs.oracle.com/javase/tutorial/java/generics/) collection instantiation.

+To compile and run the code, you can do any of the following:
+* If you have [Gradle](http://www.gradle.org/) installed, either get your [IDE])http://en.wikipedia.org/wiki/Integrated_development_environment) to execute the *gradle* command or do it yourself by navigating to the top-level directory and simply typing "gradle" at the prompt.
+* Import the code into your IDE and run *main()* in *ComparisonShopper*.
+* If you are really hardcore, compile and run manually as described by [Oracle](http://www.oracle.com/technetwork/java/compile-136656.html).

 ##Questions?